gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 It was also identified half way through the sprint (15/04) that it would make sense to add some place holder data into the stats page so whoever coded the logic into the stats page in the next sprint wouldn't have to mess with the CSS or HTML, so this was also completed in sprint 2.

-### Sprint 3: First Design completion & Second Design Implementation
+### Sprint 3: MVP release & Second Design Implementation
 - Timeline: 19/04 - 02/05
 - Goal: Finish off implentation of the First design
+- Rationale-------
 - User stories completed:
+   - As a user, I want to know how much money am I forecasted to waste yearly according to my inputted weekly waste
+   - As a user, I want to delete food items from my "binned" receipt so that I am able to fix any mistakes
-   - As a user I want to see my yearly forecasted cost of food waste in the stats page
+   - As a user, I want to navigate to "less important" pages in the application such as the "About Us" and "Privacy Policy" pages (footer)

-#### Summary of plan for sprint 3
+   - As a user, I want to share the app via social media or by copying the site's link so that I can show it to my friends
+   - As a user, I want to learn more about app so that I understand the application's purpose
+   - As a user, I want to be able to access the application from any browser so that I need little effort to access it

+#### Highlights

+-
+- highlight 2
+- Hosted the site on AWS EC2 to be able to share it with people easily

+#### Implementation
 Going into sprint 3 the team knew semester two units were back on so there would be less time to work on the website.
 With this in mind sprint 3 was given an initial duration of two weeks instead of one and the scrum meetings would move to every other day occurrence.
 It was planned that by the end of sprint 3 the release version of the site would be done, so any nice-to-have features that the team wanted needed implementing.
 An about page, site footer, alternative navigation, getting the site hosted online, populating the db with more food items, bug fixes for the bin, a cookie notice, T&C's and calulating the yearly cost were all planned for the sprint.

 #### What was accomplished in sprint 3